buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: 9 meters
 * **Duration**: 24 hours

 By means of this spell, you use an animal to deliver a message.
 Choose a Tiny beast you can see within range, such as a squirrel, a blue jay, or a bat, with a CR lower than 0.
-You specify a location, which you must have visited before, and a recipient who matches a general description, such as *a man or woman wearing the guard's uniform* or *a red-haired dwarf wearing a pointed hat*.
+You specify a location, which you must have visited before, and a recipient who matches a general description, such as *a man or woman wearing the guard' \*\*s uniform* or *a red-haired dwarf wearing a pointed hat*.
 You also speak a message of up to twenty-five words.
 The target beast travels for the duration of the spell toward the specified location, covering about 75 kilometers per 24 hours for a flying messenger, or 40 kilometers for other animals.
 When the messenger arrives, it delivers your message to the creature that you described, replicating the sound of your voice.
 The messenger speaks only to a creature matching the description you gave.
-If the messenger doesn't reach its destination before the spell ends, the message is lost, and the beast makes its way back to where you cast this spell.
+If the messenger doesn' \*\*t reach its destination before the spell ends, the message is lost, and the beast makes its way back to where you cast this spell.

-**For each Magic Critical Success** obtained in the Magic Check, the spell's duration increases by 8 hours.
+**For each Magic Critical Success** obtained in the Magic Check, the spell' \*\*s duration increases by 8 hours.

 ### Animate Dead